Skip to content

 Cross-Repository IndexingNot supportedEnterprise edition only

-For teams where context window limitations create recurring friction, Augment Code's Context Engine indexes relationships across 400,000+ files rather than relying on session-limited context windows, addressing the architectural understanding gaps both JetBrains AI and Gemini exhibit.
+For teams where context window limitations create recurring friction, Augment Code's Context Engine indexes relationships across 400,000+ files instead of relying on session-limited context windows.
+That architectural approach closes the understanding gaps both JetBrains AI and Gemini share.

 Multi-Repository Enterprise Features in JetBrains AI vs Gemini Code Assist

-Gemini Code Assist Enterprise includes code customization that searches all repositories in a configured index rather than limiting to currently open files, according to Google's Code Customization Overview.
+Gemini Code Assist Enterprise includes code customization that searches all repositories in a configured index rather than limiting to currently open files, per Google's Code Customization Overview.
 This feature integrates with private repositories on GitHub and GitLab via Google's Developer Connect service.

-Organizations face a critical constraint: they can maintain only one index per Google Cloud project and one index per organization, a substantial limitation for large enterprises with multiple business units requiring separate code repositories.
+Organizations face a hard constraint: they can maintain only one index per Google Cloud project and one index per organization.
+For large enterprises with multiple business units that need separate code repositories, that's a dealbreaker.

 JetBrains AI Assistant provides codebase awareness through AI chat with agent mode and context attachment capabilities, though this differs from Gemini Code Assist's multi-repository indexing.
-JetBrains focuses on a single-project context within the IDE, enabling developers to attach files, folders, and symbols to provide additional context for queries.
+JetBrains focuses on a single-project context within the IDE: developers attach files, folders, and symbols to give the assistant additional context for queries.

 IDE Integration: JetBrains AI vs Gemini Code Assist Developer Experience

-The depth of IDE integration directly affects team adoption velocity and daily workflow friction.
-Both tools show notable gaps that affect enterprise deployments.
+IDE integration depth directly affects team adoption velocity and daily workflow friction.

 JetBrains Ecosystem Dominance

-JetBrains AI Assistant provides full-featured support across CLion, DataGrip, DataSpell, GoLand, IntelliJ IDEA, PhpStorm, PyCharm, Rider, RubyMine, RustRover, and WebStorm, according to the official documentation.
+JetBrains AI Assistant provides full-featured support across CLion, DataGrip, DataSpell, GoLand, IntelliJ IDEA, PhpStorm, PyCharm, Rider, RubyMine, RustRover, and WebStorm per the official documentation.

-The VS Code extension has significant limitations.
+The VS Code extension is limited.
 According to the VS Code Marketplace listing, the extension is in Public Preview and does not provide language support features like code highlighting, code analysis, or refactoring.

 A developer in r/Kotlin stated: "When it comes purely to JetBrains IDEs, JetBrains AI is a very strong contender and probably a bit better than Copilot nowadays."